jbudis/snakelines/docs/user/running.rst

 Multi-threading
 ---------------

-SnakeLines executes tools that support parallelization on multiple cores, using standard `Snakemake features <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads>`_
+SnakeLines executes tools that support parallelization on multiple cores, using standard `Snakemake features <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads>`_.
-The number of threads for each task may be specified in the snakemake call as:
+The number of threads for each task may be specified in a Snakemake call as:

 .. code:: bash

    snakemake \
       --snakefile /usr/local/snakelines/snakelines.snake \
       --configfile config_variant_calling.yaml \
       --config threads=8

 Alternately, user may specify the number of threads directly in a configuration file: